nplang/NPL-Tutorials/README.md

 ## Introduction
 Welcome to NPL Hands-On tutorial.
 To help you better understand NPL language and its powerful constructs we have developed NPL Tutorials.
-These tutorials are catogerized into two sets.
+These tutorials are categorized into two sets.

 ### [NPL Tidbits](https://github.com/nplang/NPL-Tutorials/tree/master/NPL-Tidbits)
    These are simple and comprehensive examples to understand constructs in NPL language.